Tustin Ranch, Tustin, California: Education

 The Tustin Ranch area is primarily served by Beckman High School, which is also part of TUSD and located in the nearby city of Irvine.

 Commerce

 Tustin Market Place

 The Tustin Market Place is on Jamboree Road in the heart of the Ranch.
 The shopping complex is home to 120 shops, stores, and restaurants, and is the major regional shopping district for the ranch.
 The outdoor shopping district was created by The Irvine Company, which constructs many of the commercial spaces in the Irvine Ranch, in 1990.
 It is also home of the annual running event in Tustin called the Dinosaur Dash.

 Tustin Auto Center

 The Tustin Auto Center is right off Interstate 5 on Tustin Ranch Road, and is the largest auto center outside of the Cerritos Auto Square in Cerritos, California.
-It is home to 20 car dealerships which include Acura, Buick, Cadillac, Chrysler, Dodge, Ford, Genesis, GMC, Infiniti, Jeep, Lexus, Mazda, Nissan, and Toyota.
+It is home to 20 car dealerships.
 The auto center sells over 220 cars daily, and houses around 5,000 cars at any given time.
 It is one of the largest sources of revenue for the city of Tustin.